 Georgia State Parks strongly requires guests to practice social distancing and follow guidelines for hygiene while visiting the parks.
 When planning a trip to a state park, we encourage you to visit one near your home.

 This applies to our Park Rangers as well.
-They are passionate about their jobs and providing opportunities for people to recreate in but their health and well-being are important too.
+They are passionate about their jobs and providing opportunities for people to recreate in but their health and well-being is important too.
 Most of our staff will be patrolling by vehicle and be available by phone.

-Daily $5 ParkPasses can be purchased online, on mobile devices using the QR at self-pay stations located throughout every park.
+Daily $5 ParkPasses can be purchased online, on mobile devices using the QR code at self-pay stations located throughout every park.

 Safety is our utmost priority, so we want to assure you that facilities are being properly sanitized and restrooms are well stocked with soap.
 Our staff and volunteers have significantly increased the number of times that public areas are cleaned.
 We are sanitizing bathrooms, door handles, railings, and other high traffic areas in accordance with public health guidelines.

-Ranger-led programs have been rescheduled or postponed to comply with the CDC’s guidelines for proper social distancing.
+Ranger-led programs are offered at some sites but all programs require pre-registration.
+To find an upcoming event near you, please view the events page.
+Some Ranger-led programs have been rescheduled or postponed to comply with the CDC’s guidelines for proper social distancing.
 Our Interpretive Rangers are working to create free educational content to help school children continue learning from home.